 Traditional lodge pan will only have their logo on the bottom of the pan.
 However, if you would like some variety, Lodge Wildlife Series has a variety of animal on the skillet.
 They can be purchased at Amazon for those interested.

 Lodges Skillet Sidewall

-These skillet have very high sidewall.
-The skillet sidewall is almost as high as a saute pan, whose purpose is more suited to braise food.
-The upside to this is that marginally less oil will splatter outside.
-Downside is the fact that you will have difficulty getting a spatula in from the side to flip food.
-If you are not use to this, you will face some problem.
-If you compare it with the skillet from Le Creuset, theirs are much lower.
+These skillet have a very high sidewall.
+The sidewall is almost as high as a saute pan.
+Usually you want a frying pan to have low sidewall so that you can flip food easier.
+It also helps in the evaporation of liquid, since steam can escape easier.
+The good thing is that it keeps oil splatter in the pan a little better.
+However, If you compare it with the skillet from Le Creuset, theirs are much lower.
+Overall, Le Creuset skillet functions more like a true frying pan than lodge’s skillet.
 You can see my in depth comparison of the two skillets at the following link.